The Story of Implementing Knowledge Base Search by Connecting Vertex AI RAG Engine to Google Chat Bot

 Memory limit of 512 MiB exceeded with 529 MiB used.

 The google-cloud-aiplatform SDK is heavy, and at 512Mi it was being killed by OOM.
-Increasing to 1Gi temporarily resolved it.
+Increasing to 1Gi resolved it temporarily.

 1Gi → 2Gi (After Production Operation)

-However, 1Gi was still not sufficient.
-After going into production, a situation occurred where no answer was returned when queries were sent in rapid succession.
+However, 1Gi was not sufficient either.
+After operation started, an issue occurred where no answer was returned when queries were sent in rapid succession.

-The symptom was vague: "sometimes no answer is returned when queries are sent rapidly."
-The fact that it was "sometimes" rather than always was tricky.
-Error handling on the application side was working normally, so it didn't seem to be a code bug.
+The symptom was vague: "sometimes no answer is returned when multiple queries are submitted in quick succession."
+The fact that it was "sometimes" rather than always made it tricky.
+Error handling on the application side was working correctly, so it didn't appear to be a code bug.

 Debugging Steps

-First, we checked error-level logs in Cloud Logging.
+First, I checked the error-level logs in Cloud Logging.

 gcloud logging read \